-- Accept The manuscript is appropriate to be accepted as it stands - Minor or Major revision In cases where the editor determines that the authors should be able to address the referees' concerns in six months or less the editor may request a revised manuscript that addresses these concerns.
-The revised version is normally sent back to the original referees for re-review.
-The decision letter will specify a deadline for receipt of the revised manuscript and link via which the author should upload to the online system - When submitting a revision authors are asked to upload (1) A rebuttal letter, indicating point-by-point how the comments raised by the reviewers have been addressed.
+- Accept The manuscript is appropriate to be accepted as it stands. - Minor or major revision In cases where the editor determines that the authors should be able to address the referees' concerns in six months or less the editor may request a revised manuscript that addresses these concerns.
+The revised version is normally sent back to some or all of the

+When submitting a revision authors are asked to upload (1) A rebuttal letter, indicating point-by-point how the comments raised by the reviewers have been addressed.
 If you disagree with any of the points raised, please provide adequate justification in your letter.
 (2) A marked-up version of the manuscript that highlights changes made in response to the reviewers' comments in order to aid the Editors and reviewers.
-(3) A 'clean' (non-highlighted) version of the manuscript. - Reject with the option to resubmit In cases where the referees' concerns are very serious and appear unlikely to be addressed within six months, the editor will normally reject the manuscript.
+(3) A 'clean' (non-highlighted) version of the manuscript.

+- Reject with the option to resubmit In cases where the referees' concerns are very serious and appear unlikely to be addressed within six months, the editor will normally reject the manuscript.
 If the editor feels the work is of potential interest to the journal, however, they may express interest in seeing a future resubmission.
 The resubmitted manuscript may be sent back to the original referees or to new referees, at the editor's discretion.
-If the author decides to resubmit, the updated version of the manuscript must be submitted online as a new manuscript and should be accompanied by a cover letter that includes a point-by-point response to referees' comments and an explanation of how the manuscript has been changed. - Reject outright Typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problems.
+If the authors decide to resubmit, the updated version of the manuscript must be submitted online as a new manuscript and should be accompanied by a cover letter that includes a point-by-point response to referees' comments and an explanation of how the manuscript has been changed. - Reject outright Typically on grounds of specialist interest, lack of novelty, insufficient conceptual advance or major technical and/or interpretational problem